loopbackio/loopback.io/pages/en/lb4/FAQ.md

 tags:
 sidebar: lb4_sidebar
 permalink: /doc/en/lb4/FAQ.html
-summary: LoopBack 4 is a completely new framework, sometimes referred to as LoopBack 4.
+summary: LoopBack 4 is a completely new framework, sometimes referred to as LoopBack-Next.

 ---
 ### What’s the vision behind LoopBack 4?